Academic Program at Centre College

 Before arriving to Centre College, Sweis taught history and Arabic language courses at the University of Chicago and at The University of Chicago Graham School of Continuing Liberal and Professional Studies.

-Sweis is a Ph.D. candidate in the Department of Near Eastern Languages and Civilizations where he studies the Modern Middle East.
-He received a B.A. in history and government from Centre College in 2010 and completed a M.A. in Middle Eastern Studies from the Center for Middle Eastern Studies (CMES) at the University of Chicago in 2012.
+Sweis received a B.A. in history and government from Centre College in 2010 and a master’s degree in Middle Eastern Studies from the Center for Middle Eastern Studies (CMES) at the University of Chicago in 2012, and a Ph.D. in Near Eastern Languages and Civilizations.